TL;DR

 The growth of supportive tools like our CalorieHero app is part of this evolution, empowering individuals with the practical means to take control of their health long before they need to see a doctor.

-The message from the British public in 2025 is loud and clear: health is more than the absence of disease.
+The message from the British public as we enter 2026 is loud and clear: health is more than the absence of disease.
 It is a state of complete physical, mental, and social wellbeing.

 The demand for a holistic, integrated approach to care—one that treats the whole person, focuses on root causes, and champions prevention—is a movement that cannot be ignored.
 While the NHS valiantly manages the nation's acute and chronic illnesses, it was not designed to fulfil this broader wellness mandate.